nansencenter/NERSC-HYCOM-CICE/TP0a1.00/README.md

 #  Runtime errors and solutions

-1. Error related to ice blocks
+1. Error related to ice blocks: "ice: no. blocks exceed max:"
 You can edit the number of ice blocks (variable name is MXBLCKS ) inside
 the file is comp_ice.esmf located under NERSC-HYCOM-CICE/cice/Release-5.1